ReCoRe: Regularized Contrastive Representation Learning of World Model: ReCoRe-based World Model

 \subsubsection{Learning Latent Dynamics}

 We leverage the DreamerV2 approach to train our world model.
-Similar to DreamerV2, the latent dynamics is modeled as a recurrent state space model which is relies on recurrent neural network $f_{\theta}$ that utilizes its deterministic hidden state $h_t$ to predict the prior stochastic state $\widehat{s}_{t}$.
+Similar to \cite{dreamerv2-hafner21}, the latent dynamics are modeled as a recurrent state space model which relies on recurrent neural network $f_{\theta}$ that utilizes its deterministic hidden state $h_t$ to predict the prior stochastic state $\widehat{s}_{t}$.
 This enables efficient latent imagination for planning \cite{wm-ha18,dreamer_hafner20}.
-In summary, dynamics models and representation learning modules are tightly integrated as a world model and have the following components,
+Thus, dynamics models and representation learning modules are tightly integrated as world model and have the following components:

 The world model is represented by neural networks and $\theta$ represents their combined parameters.
-It is optimized jointly with invariant representation learning module and intervention-invariant regularizer, by minimizing following loss,
+It is optimized jointly with the invariant representation learning module and intervention-invariant regularizer, by minimizing,

-where, $\mathcal{L}_t^d=-\ln q(o^d_t|s_t)$, $\mathcal{L}_t^d =-\ln q(r_t|s_t)$ and \mbox{$\mathcal{L}^{KL}_t = KL(p(s_t|s_{t-1},a_{t-1},\Tilde{s_t}) || q(s_t|s_{t-1},a_{t-1}))$}.
+where, $\mathcal{L}_t^d=-\ln q(o^d_t|s_t)$, $\mathcal{L}_t^r =-\ln q(r_t|s_t)$ and \mbox{$\mathcal{L}^{KL}_t = KL(p(s_t|s_{t-1},a_{t-1},\Tilde{s_t}) || q(s_t|s_{t-1},a_{t-1}))$}.